abu@software-lab.de

 Input/Output

-path in out err ctl input output fd tty ipid opid pipe any sym str load hear tell key poll peek char skip eol eof from till line format scl read print println printsp prin prinl msg space beep tab flush rewind ext rd pr wr wait sync echo info file dir open close port listen accept host connect udp script once finish rc acquire release tmp pretty pp show view here prEval mail
+path in out err ctl input output fd tty prompt ipid opid pipe any sym str load hear tell key poll peek char skip eol eof from till line format scl read print println printsp prin prinl msg space beep tab flush rewind ext rd pr wr wait sync echo info file dir open close port listen accept host connect udp script once finish rc acquire release tmp pretty pp show view here prEval mail

 Object Orientation